1947 North-West Frontier Province referendum: Result

-Although the voter turnout was low (51.00%), 99.02% of the votes were in favor of joining with the Majority of the votes coming from Hazara, Pakistan which represented 50.50% of the total electorate.
+Although the voter turnout was low (51.00%), 99.02% of the votes were in favor of joining Pakistan.
 The turnout was lowest among non-Muslims (1.16%).
-Among the Pashtuns of rural constituencies, the turnout was low in the districts of Mardan (41.56%) and Peshawar (41.68%), strongholds of the Khudai Khidmatgar movement which boycotted the referendum in favor of demanding a choice to form an independent Pashtunistan or joining Afghanistan.
-The turnout was highest in Hazara (76.22%), a stronghold of the All-India Muslim League which campaigned for Pakistan.
+In the Pashtun rural constituencies, the turnout was low in the districts of Mardan (41.56%) and Peshawar (41.68%), strongholds of the Khudai Khidmatgar movement which boycotted the referendum in favor of demanding a choice to form an independent Pashtunistan or joining Afghanistan.

 Aftermath

 The NWFP was merged into the newly created Dominion of Pakistan on 15 August 1947.
 The elected provincial government of Khan Abdul Jabbar Khan (Dr. Khan Sahib) was terminated on 22 August 1947 by Muhammad Ali Jinnah, the Governor-General of Pakistan.
 A Muslim League leader, Abdul Qayyum Khan Kashmiri, was installed as the new Chief Minister of the North-West Frontier Province on 23 August 1947.
 The new provincial government imprisoned the Khudai Khidmatgar movement's leader Abdul Ghaffar Khan, as well as the deposed Chief Minister Dr. Khan Sahib, and some other notable figures of the region.
 In July 1948, the British governor of the North-West Frontier Province, Ambrose Flux Dundas, enforced an ordinance which authorized the provincial government to detain anyone and confiscate their property without giving a reason.
-The Babrra massacre, in which over 600 Khudai Khidmatgar supporters were killed, happened on 12 August 1948.
+The Babrra massacre, in which many Khudai Khidmatgar supporters were killed, happened on 12 August 1948.
 In mid-September 1948, the Pakistani government banned the Khudai Khidmatgar movement, who had boycotted the 1947 NWFP referendum, and many of their supporters were arrested.
-The provincial government destroyed the center of the Khudai Khidmatgar movement at Sardaryab, Charsadda District.
+The provincial government destroyed the center of the Khudai Khidmatgar movement at Sardaryab (now in Charsadda District) near Peshawar.